is robust translation tool that allows you to set up Magento 2 multi language store in days, not weeks.

 Once you configure one or a couple of the AI engines and enable it for your store, you can Auto Translate all pages and blocks in your admin panel.
 Just hit a corresponding option at the top page menu.

-The last option is to go back to the grid (except product categories) and hit Auto Translate from Mass actions for the selected pages or blocks.
+Go back to the grid (except product categories) and hit Auto Translate from Mass actions for the selected pages or blocks.
 Additionally, you can choose what Store views to initiate the bulk translation for.

 Translations Are Not Applied: Troubleshooting